braice/MuMuDVB/doc/README.txt

 SAP announces
 -------------

-SAP (Session Announcement Protocol) announces are made for the client to know which channels are streamed and what is their name and adress.
-It avoids to give to the client the list of the multicast ip adresses.
+SAP (Session Announcement Protocol) announces are made for the client to know which channels are streamed and what is their name and address.
+It avoids to give to the client the list of the multicast ip addresses.

 VLC and most of set-top boxes are known to support them.